hummat/hummat.github.io/_posts/2020-05-28-writing-good-articles.md

 While the latter is probably simply due to laziness or an oversight, the former is often used deliberately in an attempt to give the content credibility beyond what is warranted by its inherent information.
 See this last sentence?
 I sounds great and really deep due to the use of scholarly words and complicated structure.
 Here is what it would sound like if the primary goal was to bring across your point:

 _Information is often presented without structure due to laziness or because the author didn’t notice.
 Additionally, complicated structure or choice of words is sometimes used in an attempt to hide a lack of novelty or rigor._ It’s a bit longer and less elegant but easier to parse.
-I’m not saying that everything should be written like a computer program, that would undermine any joy you might gain from reading a good novel.
+I’m not saying that everything should be written like a computer program, that would horrible fate for any good novel.
 But when trying to explain a difficult subject, your goal is to help other people understand and to make potential flaws or mistakes obvious so that they can be spotted (either by yourself while writing or by someone else reading it) and fixed easily.
 An explanation needs to be easy to follow and correct, not inspiring (except for its content maybe).

 ## 2. Time & Words